mekwars-legends/www/_static/Tactical Operations.md

 There are three crucial components required for a Tactical Operation:

-    A player requires an army or force with which to fight the operation constructed from available units in the player's headquarters.
+<br>-A player requires an army or force with which to fight the operation constructed from available units in the player's headquarters.
 The Minimum army BV for a Tactical Operation on Mekwars: Legends is 8000 BV.
-    A player requires an opponent with an army near his BV or Rating modified BV (see House Rules) to engage.
+<br>-A player requires an opponent with an army near his BV or Rating modified BV (see House Rules) to engage.
-    A player requires that this opponent to have a target planet within range of a friendly Logistics Center.
+<br>-A player requires that this opponent to have a target planet within range of a friendly Logistics Center.
 Note: some special Tactical Operations require players have earned a reward point (gained after completing the requirements to end a Tactical Campaign) to launch.

 Once these criteria are met a player can initiate a tactical operation by way of the matchmaking system.
 The chart below details the operation types.